HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

   sql_file="TODO.sql",
 ) }}

 In 2022, the adoption of the `Permissions Policy` header saw a significant relative increase of 85%.
 However, from 2022 to this year, the growth rate has drastically slowed to just 1.3%.
-This is expected, as the Permissions Policy header was only introduced in 2021 and still solely supported by Chromium-based browsers under its current name, leading to an initial spike in adoption.
+This is expected, as the Feature Policy was renamed to Permissions Policy at the end of 2020, resulting in an initial peak.
+In the following years, growth has remained very low since the header is still supported exclusively by Chromium-based browsers.

 <figure>
   <table>